 Prior to this, I obtained PhD degree from AIAI, School of Informatics, the University of Edinburgh, supervised by Prof. Malcolm Atkinson, Dr. Petros Papapanagiotou and Prof. Jacques Fleuriot.

-In general, my research surrounds data governance, data usage control and data protection mechanisms, especially in decentralized / multi-stakeholder contexts.
+In general, my research surrounds data governance, data usage control and data privacy, especially in decentralized / multi-stakeholder contexts.
 It mainly concerns the technical mechanism design, but also considers user perspectives and expectations.

 (Neural-)Symbolic AI, Knowledge Graph and Privacy-Enhancing Technology are the main topics for the technical parts.
 Data, accountability and user (empowerment) are the main factors.